Winnie the Pooh (franchise): Winnie the Pooh in the Hundred Acre Wood

 Winnie the Pooh in the Hundred Acre Wood was a single player adventure game created by Al Lowe for Sierra On-Line.

 Tigger's Honey Hunt

-Tigger's Honey Hunt is a video game that was released in 2000 for the Nintendo 64, PlayStation, Microsoft Windows.
-The game was developed by DokiDenki Studio a third-party developer, for Disney Interactive whom published the PC version and co-released the game on home consoles through NewKidCo in North America, while the European release was published by Ubisoft.
+Tigger's Honey Hunt is a video game that was released in 2000 for the Nintendo 64, PlayStation, and Microsoft Windows.
+The game was developed by DokiDenki Studio a third-party developer, for Disney Interactive who published the PC version and co-released the game on home consoles through NewKidCo in North America, while the European release was published by Ubisoft.
 The game has a spiritual successor called "Pooh and Tigger's Hunny Safari" with much of the same story but with different mini games.

 Winnie the Pooh wants to have a party but he's running low on honey.
 Tigger agrees to help by heading off into the forest to look for more.
 This adventure takes Tigger through nine different levels of friendly platform action, full of challenges like slippery ice, falling boulders, and creepy caves.